|

 j > 0

-This is the simplex algorithm idea, iterating between the extreme points of the feasible set,
+This is the simplex algorithm basic idea, iterating between the extreme points of feasible set,

-which are solutions of systems of equations taken from square submatrices of the matrix of constraints, until
+which are solutions of linear systems equations taken from square submatrices of constraints matrix A, and make this until

 one of them meets the optimality criterion.